 Franklin is an All-America City!

-On August 19, 2020, Franklin was named as one of 10 All-America City by the National Civic League.
+On August 19, 2020, Franklin was named as one of 10 All-America Cities by the National Civic League.
 The All-America City Award recognizes communities that leverage civic engagement, collaboration, inclusiveness and innovation to successfully address local issues.
 The All-America City Award shines a spotlight on the incredible work taking place in communities across the country.
 By celebrating the best in local innovation, civic engagement and cross-sector collaboration, the All-America City Awards remind us of the potential within every community to tackle tough issues and create real change.
 The award is open to all American communities, from major cities, counties and regions to tribes, towns and villages.
 The 2020 All-America City theme was “Enhancing health and well-being through civic engagement” and is focused on celebrating examples of citizen-driven civic engagement practices that advance health and well-being in local communities.

 All applicants submitted their community-wide work on enhancing health and well-being through inclusive civic engagement and three projects for consideration, and the field was narrowed to 22.
 Finalist communities made presentations virtually to a jury of 11 national thought-leaders, showing how their community leverages civic engagement, collaboration, inclusiveness and innovation to successfully address local issues.
 The judges then chose 10 winners during an award ceremony held on August 19, 2020.